JANINE TRACY

 Human resources, human capital, talent management... these all could be names for the department that watches over your organization's greatest treasure: your people.

-We predict big changes in the future of human resources over the next few years, primarily driven by future_of_human_resourcestechnology and shifts in attitudes about what makes a career great.
+We predict big changes in the future of human resources over the next few years, primarily driven by technology and shifts in attitudes about what makes a career great.
 These days, it's more about culture than compliance (although compliance isn't going anywhere).

 In fact, I recently joined HNI as director of people to help shepherd our organization (and our clients) through these changing times in managing and acquiring talent.